duckdb/duckdb-web/docs/api/c/api.md

 #### `duckdb_create_timestamp`

-Creates a value from a timestamp
+Creates a TIMESTAMP value from a duckdb_timestamp

 ##### Syntax